amazon-ion/ion-java/src/main/java/com/amazon/ion/bytecode/ir/instruction_reference.md

 [^0xBA]: Potential inclusion to make it possible to expose comments from Ion text, or it could reference arbitrary data
          from inside a lengthy NOP.
 Comments that are longer than u22 max value could be encoded using multiple comment instructions.
 The span should include the comment-delimiting characters.

+## Integers

+* All eagerly-read integer values MUST be encoded using the instruction with the smallest integer size in which the integer value can fit.
+* The length value for an `INT_REF` instruction must include the sign bit.

+## Exposing unevaluated macro invocations

+* Generators may be configured to expose some or all macro invocations.
+* Generators should expose macro invocations using the `INVOKE` instruction
+* The `INVOKE` instruction is followed by one argument for each parameter in the signature (making any "no argument" expressions explicit).
+* The arguments are followed by the `END_CONTAINER` instruction.
+(TODO: Should we have a distinct `END_INVOKE` instruction?)

 ## Directive Content